 - Cost of living crisis in Wales, has a potential to affect everyone.
 Anxiety and depression, homelessness, obesity. - Lack of workforce sustainability across the locality impacting on core service delivery.
-An inability to recruit and retain both clinical and non-clinical staff across the locality. - Workforce pressures and capacity issues across health and social care - Continuing system pressures across services to be able to develop screening programmes and increase uptake rates - Continuing pressure on statutory services which limits the ability to invest in and develop preventative services - Succession planning, aging workforce, increase staffing requirement against an aging workforce across Health and Social Care - Lack of staffing resource to deliver CRT 8am 8pm service. - Short term funding impacting on opportunities to innovate and test new concepts.
+An inability to recruit and retain both clinical and non-clinical staff across the locality.

+- Workforce pressures and capacity issues across the whole system, with particular focus in domiciliary care - Continuing system pressures across services to be able to develop screening programmes and increase uptake rates - Succession planning, aging workforce, increase staffing requirement against an aging workforce across Health and Social Care - Lack of staffing resource to deliver CRT 8am 8pm service.

+• Short term funding impacting on opportunities to innovate and test new concepts, this also undermines retention of staff due to employment security